modir/using-laminas-framework-book/version2/docs/doctrine.md

     1, 'Excellent post!', 'Oleg Krivtsov', '2016-08-09 19:20');
 ~~~

-I> If necessary, you can easily remove the database and all tables and data it contains by typing the
+> If necessary, you can easily remove the database and all tables and data it contains by typing the
-I> following command from MySQL prompt:
+> following command from MySQL prompt:
-I>
+>
-I> `DROP DATABASE blog;`
+> `DROP DATABASE blog;`

 Figure 12.3 graphically illustrates what entities we have in the database and what relationships between
 those entities present.